Exciting new project to create campus centrepiece

 All of these developments will be incorporated into a dynamic social space for the wider community.

-Heart of the Campus will help the University deliver its pedestrian-first ethos.
+Heart of the Campus, part of a £1 billion campus investment (2008 to 2025 plan), will help the University deliver its pedestrian-first ethos.
 It’s the first step of a wider Places for Everyone approach that sees the University collaborating with the Council, City of Glasgow College, Sustrans and the local community to create cleaner, safer, pedestrian- and cycle-friendly streets across campus.

 For more information, please get in touch: email@example.com.